Vecvec/vecvec.github.io/README.md

-At some point I want a site, just to play with.
+At some point I wanted a site, so here it is.